alexandrelheinen/vector-view/README.md

 # VectorView and VectorGUI#

-**VectorView** (or libvectorview.so) is a *Gazebo Visual Plugin* that, once it's added to a visual on an *iCub model*, will display a vector which represents all contact forces of this link's contact sensor.
+**VectorView** (or libvectorview.so) is a *Gazebo Visual Plugin* that, once added to a `<visual>` element of *iCub model*, will display a vector which represents all contact forces of this link's contact sensor.

+This plugin is set up to use the icub-gazebo model that can be found on [its official git repository] (https://github.com/robotology-playground/icub-gazebo), and copies of used models are saved on **model folder**.
+Those models were already set up with contact sensor as needed.
+Futhermore, any name logic or model reference are based on the given model standards.

+There is as well a folder where all **old plugins** are abandoned.
+Generally they are secondary plugins whose attempt to give extra informations about the iCub model's behavior.

+**VectorGUI** is an extern application that allows to spawn objects during Gazebo simulation and displays contacts informations retrieved from VectorView.

-Some name rules to the plugin:
+#### Some name rules to the plugin ####
 The name of the contact sensor must be "LINK_NAME_contact".
 For instance if you set it at the "l_hand" link, your contact sensor should be "l_hand_contact".
 Anyway be free to change this rule to something more intelligent.
-Furthermore, all the output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file.
+Moreover, all the output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be ploted and afterwards analysed from **scilab scripts**.

-This plugin is set up to use the icub-gazebo model that can be found on [its official git repository] (https://github.com/robotology-playground/icub-gazebo).
-So all used models are saved on the **model folder** and any name logic or model reference are based on the given model standards.
-As well there are **scilab scripts** that could be useful to results analysis.

-There is as well a folder where all **old plugins** are abandoned.
-Generally they are secondary plugins whose attempt to give extra informations about the iCub model's behavior.

-**VectorGUI** is an extern application that allows to add and delete objects from a Gazebo simulation as well as displays contacts informations retrieved from VectorView.

 ## Dependencies ##